masrul/vmath/README.md

  # VMATH: A header only library for numpy like operation on C++ vector.

+The main goal of this library is to offer a light-weight tool which mimics NUMPY like operation on C++ vector.
+For simple addition and subtration, we always need to write for-loops in C++.
+It would be nice to do these operation like NUMPY.
+This library also contains some useful math operations, e.g. matmul, cross_product, dot_product, transpose etc.

  ## Installation
  Copy header  file in your source directory and include into your cpp file.